-If your business or practice is being targeted in a healthcare fraud investigation, there are a number of potential outcomes.
-Depending on whether the investigation is civil or criminal, the moment in time experienced attorneys intervene, the underlying alleged misconduct, and many other factors, potential outcomes may include:
+If your business or practice is being targeted for healthcare fraud, there are a number of potential outcomes.
+What happens depends on if the investigation is civil or criminal, when experienced attorneys intervene, the alleged misconduct, and other factors.
+Potential outcomes may include:

 - The investigation being closed without charges or liability

 - The investigation being resolved with a negotiated settlement prior to charges being filed